-Axonometric of Green Park tube station, showing the air shaft for the Jubilee.
-That at Dover Street isnt shown, probably because its not on a public accessible part of the station.
+Axonometric of Green Park tube station, showing the air shaft for the Jubilee (marked F) which is also doubles as an emergency access point.
+That at Dover Street isn’t shown, probably because its not on a public accessible part of the station.
 Source: Axonomy

-When the Jubilee Line was built an addition an additional air shaft for this was built near Dover Street but on the south side of Piccadilly instead between Park Place and Blue Ball Yard.
-This shaft, marked ‘F’ on the above diagram, facilitates the Jubilee Line.
+The Jubilee Line’s ventilation shaft was in fact built near the old Dover Street station but instead sited on the south side of Piccadilly instead between Park Place and Blue Ball Yard.